TheKrabbyPatties/syllabye-static/README.md

 ## Additional Info
 - Check out our TEAM.md file for full list of team members
-- To view our current team process, look at the PROCESS.md file
+- To view our current team process, look at the PROCESS.md file -Our proposal can be found [here](proposal.md)
-- Our full proposal can be found here: [Team MVP Proposal.docx](https://github.com/user-attachments/files/17068514/Team.MVP.Proposal.docx)
+- You can also download our proposal here: [Team MVP Proposal.docx](https://github.com/user-attachments/files/17068514/Team.MVP.Proposal.docx)